-NPUK encourages and promotes scientific and medical research into Niemann-Pick disease.
-We want to make it easier for research into Niemann-Pick disease to take place, and where appropriate, to enable UK patient participation in clinical trials.
+NPUK encourages and promotes scientific and medical research into Niemann-Pick diseases.
+We want to make it easier for research into Niemann-Pick diseases to take place, and where appropriate, to enable UK patient participation in clinical trials.
 Due to the expense, expertise and other resources required to conduct research and clinical trials, we focus our activity on enabling and supporting these activities, rather than conducting them ourselves.

 The NPUK Board of Trustees will consider applications for research funding as listed below, and will determine the nature of research to be undertaken in consultation with its Research Co-ordinator and Medical Adviser.
 Where appropriate, guidance will be sought from an external expert scientific advisory board:

 This annual award of up to £1,000 is made available to an individual who is engaged in either research, teaching, treatment or care in the field of Niemann-Pick diseases, within the public or private sectors in the UK.
 The award is granted in response to the submission of a research project (not a literature review), which provides an original contribution to the scientific or public understanding of Niemann-Pick diseases and/or its treatment.

 We are now inviting applicants to submit for the Peter Carlton Jones Memorial Award 2019…so if you have been taking part in a Niemann-Pick disease-based research project then find out how to apply below.